aaif/project-proposals/governance/project-lifecycle-policy.md

 * Projects are required to present their proposal at a Technical Committee meeting arranged by the project's TC sponsor.
 * The Technical Committee may ask for changes to bring the project into better alignment with the AAIF.
 * The project will need to make these changes in order to progress further.
-* Projects are accepted via an absolute majority vote (\>50%) of all members of the Technical Committee, and admission of the project into the AAIF is subject to approval by the Governing Board.
+* Projects receiving an absolute majority vote (\>50%) of all members of the Technical Committee are referred to the Governing Board for approval.
 * The Technical Committee will determine the appropriate initial stage for an accepted project.
 The project can apply for a different stage via the review process upon meeting the stage’s requirements.
 * Any acceptance is subject to the project host executing and delivering to the LF the executed project contribution agreement, and no public announcement will be made by AAIF of the acceptance of any project until governance for the project has been finalized and the contribution agreement duly executed and accepted by the LF.